 While mileage-based pay is the norm, Gardner also pays hourly to some employees.
 This rate can be as high as $15 an hour for a routine trucking route.

-Owner operators are paid a percentage of the haul.
+Owner-operators are paid a percentage of the haul.
 How high?
-I couldn’t find the answer.
+We couldn’t find the answer.